overtoo/habit-tracker/README.md

 # habit-tracker

-can be viewed at habit-tracker.vercel.app
+can be viewed at https://habit-tracker-iota.vercel.app/

 Todo: